roxanneelbaff/waw_os_hackathon_2026/README.md

 **No prior experience required** — only a basic knowledge of Python is needed.
 The modules are designed for all levels:

+**What to bring**
+Please bring your own laptop with a python installation and an environment where jupyter notebooks can be installed.

 - **Beginners** will follow guided steps to set up a working pipeline end-to-end
 - **Advanced participants** can go further by tuning prompts, swapping components, experimenting with retrieval strategies, or bringing their own data and research questions